ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 [Go to top](#table-of-content)

 ## DGT-Connector configuration (CEM):
-Once the module is enabled and the settings are properly set up, CEM proceeds with the module's configuration.
+CEM enable the feature "DGT connector" through their feature set access and proceeds with the module's configuration.

-Edit the translator labelled "DGT Connector (auto created)".

-In order to do this, navigate to:
+In order to do this, CEM navigate to:

     Configuration > Regional and Language > Translation management Translator